An interview with Tracey Mullen, Chief Operating Officer at Abveris.

 Regardless of the method of antibody discovery, whether it be a traditional hybridoma-based in vivo approach or an in vitro library-based approach, the starting diversity of the antibody pool will be quite high.
 One of the biggest challenges antibody discovery scientists face, therefore, is reasonably screening through the massive pool of potential antibody candidates in the fastest timeline possible to accelerate the drug discovery timeline.
 High-throughput screening enables small-scale, rapid characterization and identification of target-specific antibodies, which can then be expanded for further characterization and lead identification.

-The Intellicyt platform is constantly evolving to provide higher resolution screening while still maintaining throughput.
-At Abveris, we’ve leveraged the Intellicyt iQue to screen not just for cell-surface binding, but also antibody function.
+The Sartorius platform is constantly evolving to provide higher resolution screening while still maintaining throughput.
+At Abveris, we’ve leveraged the Sartorius iQue to screen not just for cell-surface binding, but also antibody function.
 Examples of such assays include ligand blocking, apoptosis induction, and internalization.
 With 6 channels available, one can envision the ability to run a host of more complex multiplexed assays as well.
 We plan to continue to use the iQue for some of our more standard characterization assays—such as on-cell apparent KD analysis—and hope to explore more complex screens as the antibody field dictates.

 What is the future of immuno-oncological therapeutic targets at Abveris?